storageos/storageos.github.io/_includes/troubleshoot/issues/pvc-pending-missing-secret.md

 ## PVC pending state - Secret Missing

-The PVC created remains in pending state making pods that need to mount that PVC unable to start
+The PVC created remains in pending state making pods that need to mount that PVC unable to start.

 ### Issue:
 ```bash